MADE-IN-CANADA Proportional Representation reflects key values such as:

 In contrast, any PR voting system elects several MPs to represent a given geographic region so that most voters in that region have a voice in Parliament.
 Voting systems with ONLY single member ridings will NOT provide voters with proportional outcomes.

-There are three main families of PR voting systems:
+There are three main types of PR voting systems:

-- STV (Single Transferable Vote) – ranked transferable ballots within multi-member ridings.
+- PR-STV (Single Transferable Vote) – voters elect a team of MPs in multi-member ridings using a ranked ballot.
 This has been used for more than 100 years in Ireland, Tasmania and the Australian Senate.

 Mixed Systems groups the single member ridings into regions.
 Two or more regional MPs are elected from a party list which can be open or closed to represent that whole region in addition to the MPs elected as usual in the single member ridings.